UserScape/larajobs-desktop/README.md

 ## Contributing

 Contributions are welcome!
 Please ensure your pull requests adhere to the following Laravel coding guidelines: [https://spatie.be/guidelines/laravel-php](https://spatie.be/guidelines/laravel-php)

-## Roadmap

-We have big plans for LaraJobs Desktop!
-Here are some features we're considering for future releases:

-- Watch jobs functionality to keep track of jobs.
-- Click on a notification to see quick job details, with an option to go to the site.
-- Save job application details for easy reviewing later and to reduce effort required when applying to new jobs.
-- Track application status and write notes.
-- Backup / restore of settings.
-- Show timezone difference to current location.

 ## License